-(a) keep full and accurate accounts of all assets, liabilities, commitments, revenues, costs and expenses, and other financial transactions of the Corporation in books belonging to the Corporation, and conform them to sound accounting principles with adequate internal control;

-(b) cause regular audits of these books and records to be made;

-(c) see that all expenditures are made in accordance with procedures duly established, from time to time, by the Corporation;

-(d) render financial statements upon the request of the Board of Directors, and a full financial report prior to the annual meeting of shareholders, as well as such other financial statements as are required by law or regulation; and

-(e) in general, perform all the duties ordinarily connected with the office of Chief Accounting Officer and such other duties as may be assigned to him or her by the Chairman of the Board, the President, the Chief Financial Officer, or the Board of Directors.
+- (a) keep full and accurate accounts of all assets, liabilities, commitments, revenues, costs and expenses, and other financial transactions of the Corporation in books belonging to the Corporation, and conform them to sound accounting principles with adequate internal control; - (b) cause regular audits of these books and records to be made; - (c) see that all expenditures are made in accordance with procedures duly established, from time to time, by the Corporation; - (d) render financial statements upon the request of the Board of Directors, and a full financial report prior to the annual meeting of shareholders, as well as such other financial statements as are required by law or regulation; and - (e) in general, perform all the duties ordinarily connected with the office of Chief Accounting Officer and such other duties as may be assigned to him or her by the President, the Chief Financial Officer, or the Board of Directors. - SECTION 3.18.

-SECTION 3.18.
 General Counsel.
-The Board of Directors may appoint a general counsel who shall have general control of all matters of legal import concerning the Corporation.
+The Board of Directors may appoint a general counsel who shall have general control of all matters of legal import concerning the Corporation. - SECTION 3.19.

-SECTION 3.19.
 Other Officers or Agents.
-Any other officers or agents elected or appointed pursuant to Section 3.2 shall have such duties and responsibilities as may be fixed from time to time by the By-laws or as may be assigned to them by the Chairman of the Board, the President or the Board of Directors.

-SECTION 3.20.
-Compensation, The compensation of executive officers of the Corporation shall be fixed from time to time by the Compensation and Management Development Committee (or successor committee) established pursuant to Section 2.10.
+Any other officers or agents elected or appointed pursuant to Section 3.2 shall have such duties and responsibilities as may be fixed from time to time by the By-laws or as may be assigned to them by the President or the Board of Directors. - SECTION 3.20.
+Chairman Emeritus.
+In recognition of distinguished service to the Corporation, the Board of Directors may designate a person who has served as Chairman of the Board and who is no longer an employee, officer, or director as Chairman Emeritus.
+The Chairman Emeritus may serve to represent the Corporation at the request of the Chairman of the Board. - SECTION 3.21.
+Compensation.
+The compensation of executive officers of the Corporation shall be fixed from time to time by the Compensation and Management Development Committee (or successor committee) established pursuant to Section 2.10.
 Unless the Board of Directors by resolution shall direct otherwise, the compensation of employees who are not executive officers of the Corporation shall be fixed by the management of the Company.
 No employee shall be prevented from receiving such compensation by reason of being a director of the Corporation.

-SECTION 3.21.
+SECTION 3.22.
 Surety Bonds.
 In case the Board of Directors shall so require, any officer or agent of the Corporation shall execute to the Corporation a bond in such sum and with such surety or sureties as the Board of Directors may direct, conditioned upon the faithful performance of his or her duties to the Corporation, including responsibility for negligence and for the accounting of all property, funds or securities of the Corporation which the officer or agent may handle.